Akina Nakamori: 1990–1997

 Her return to the music scene in 1990 was met with skepticism and curiosity, propelling the single "Dear Friend" to No. 1.
 Nakamori once claimed that Dear Friend is perhaps her only happy song.
 Nevertheless, she reverted to melancholic, jilted love songs that ultimately did not go well with the public's taste.
 Her next single "Mizu ni Sashita Hana" became her 21st Oricon #1 single, but she could not reach the top position again after that.
 In the autumn of 1990, she was slated to release a new studio album Gaze, which would include singles "Mizu ni Sashita Hana" and ten more songs written by writer Eikyo Kyo.
 Due to issues with the record label, soon after her two-day live concert Yume, Nakamori left Warner Pioneer and the album remained unreleased.

 In 1991 and 1992, Nakamori ventured into acting with varying success.
-Kome Kome Club's 1992 single Kimi ga Iru Dake de, which sold over 2.89 million copies, was the theme song of Japanese television drama Sugao no Mamade, in which she played a role.
+Kome Kome Club's 1992 single Kimi ga Iru Dake de, which sold over 2.89 million copies, was the theme song of Japanese television drama Sugao no Mamade, in which she played a leading role.

-In 1993, she transferred to the record company MCA Records and signed under the label MCA Victor.
+In 1993, she transferred to the record company MCA Victor.
 On 21 May 1993, she released her 27th single "Everlasting Love", written and produced by Ryuichi Sakamoto.
 Two years had passed since the release of her previous single "Futari Shizuka: Tenkawa Densetsu Satsujin Jiken yori".
 According to the recording producer, Nakamori distanced herself from her casual style, and, along with her new music production staff, aimed more for a contemporary style with this release.
 The single debuted at number 10 on the Oricon Weekly Single charts and charted for 5 weeks.

 On 24 March 1994, Nakamori had a double release for her 28th single: her first cover single "Kataomoi", originally performed by Mie Nakao, and her first cover album Utahime.
 The double A-side track "Aibu" was written by Tetsuya Komuro.
 This track is widely popular among fans, and Nakamori has performed it very often during live tours.
 Plans were made to release "Aibu" as a single, but it was decided that the start-up single would be "Everlasting Love."
 The single debuted at number 17 on the Oricon Weekly Single charts and charted for 8 weeks.
 The main producer of the cover album Utahime was Nakamori herself, and the main arranger was Akira Senju.
 The album debuted at number 5 on the Oricon Weekly Album Charts and charted for 9 weeks.
 In 2002, a re-mastered version of the album was released through Universal Music.